-Hubilo launches new version of platform to revolutionise virtual and hybrid events
+Hubilo unveils an enhanced all-in-one event platform designed to drive deeper, more productive, and engaging interactions in a remote-everything world

-The platform's chat function has been given a fresh interface packed with new features sought after by attendees, such as emojis for expressive reactions and the option to schedule meetings right from the chat.
-Lounges have also been upgraded for better networking, and improved participation, including descriptions of each lounge, visibility of participants before attendees enter a lounge, and the ability to filter out inactive tables.
+Enhanced Sponsored Interaction Capabilities: Completely revamped networking lounges and demo rooms include virtual booth chats, polls, and Q&As for Sponsors and Exhibitors that allow for seamless interaction between attendees.
+Revamped onboarding for attendees will keep it engaging for attendees to share their information to event organizers, allowing them to customize the experience within the platform; attendees can see more of sponsor brands as well as the organizer's brand in different areas.

-Event sponsors and exhibitors will now benefit from greater exposure within each event with options to add branded banners to sessions and be highlighted as a topic sponsor.
-Through the new side panel, sponsors can also engage with attendees through chat, polls, and questions.
+Streamlined And Minimalist Navigation: The attendees will be able to navigate through the entire event intuitively - making it easy to engage with everyone in either a virtual or hybrid setting and understand what is happening at any time.
+The complete event schedule is displayed on a single page and is simple to explore along with the global side panel that adds to the overall experience by cultivating relevant information depending on which part of the event the attendees are at.
+Attendees can then filter live sessions or search for specific talks based on their interests.

-Entire events streamed on the Hubilo platform can easily be streamed through a mobile app, exactly as you would with your laptop.
-This is inclusive of all activities, entering a session or an exhibitor's booth, securing a seat in the networking lounge, participating in the polls, games, Q+As, or simply engaging with a fellow attendee.
+Hubilo's entire event can easily be streamed through a mobile app, exactly as you would with your laptop.
+This is inclusive of all activities, entering a session or an exhibitor's booth, securing a seat in the networking lounge, participating in the polls, games, Q&As or simply engaging with a fellow attendee.
 In a hybrid format, the app will act as a key enabler in connecting the offline and online attendees.

-Vaibhav Jain, Founder, and CEO, Hubilo, said: "At Hubilo, we're leading the charge in reimagining how events can be delivered and optimised.
-This release represents the next evolution for virtual and hybrid experiences, allowing organisers, sponsors, exhibitors, and attendees to get even more value from events.
-Through our engagement cloud, we now offer more engagement capabilities than any other platform, and our existing customers already see a lot of value around new opportunities to connect with attendees and enhance their experiences by partnering with Hubilo."
+Hubilo boasts a growing footprint in the Asia Pacific along with India, with around 20% of clients from the APAC region.
+Its Indian clientele cuts across a variety of sectors, from media houses and event companies to consultancies and trade associations.
+Some of these clients in India are AWS, Siemens, Infosys, Whatfix, and Walmart.

 To schedule a demo of Hubilo's platform, please visit https://hubilo.com/request-a-demo/.